Patient/Family Led Sessions

 Mouthwatering Good: Eating Great with PH

-Patients are often told, "Eat low-sodium and try to maintain a healthy body weight."
+Patients are often told, "Eat a low-sodium diet and try to maintain a healthy body weight."
 That can be hard to implement without more guidance!
 Many of us know what not to eat, but what can we eat?
-A special guest nutritionist, along with several patients, will cover things like eating more while consuming fewer calories, cooking once and eating twice (or more!), low-sodium recipes that actually taste good and eating well on a budget.
+We will cover things like eating more while consuming fewer calories, cooking once and eating twice (or more!), low-sodium recipes that actually taste good and eating well on a budget.
 Learn some mouthwatering strategies and get some recipes to take home!

 Navigating Work and Pulmonary Hypertension